Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02a-DeployUsingGitHubActions.md

 ## Register Resource Providers

-There are a number of resouce providers required by the IaC that need to be registered once in your subscription.
+There are a number of resource providers required by the IaC that need to be registered once in your subscription.
 Run the commands below.

    ```bash
    az feature register --namespace "Microsoft.Network" --name "AzureFirewallBasic"